‘Render Unto Caesar…’

 Oft I’m charm’d in sitting there;’…

 Whether the use of this place name was intended as a derogatory slight on some of the gentry or lands about Bray is unknown.
 At the time, the Bray River was much broader than it is today, and had a shallow island in its center.
 This, and an area on the north side of the river, called Bray Common, was described as a ‘stretch of marshy floodplain river’ and that the river ‘meandered over a waste of moory strand and cut its way to the sea through a shelving and pebbly beach.’
 Given this description and its geology, Slabbersludge seems like a pretty close description, but apparently, not a place-name before then or since.

 The Mayflower incident, demonstrating once again how easily these men could escape, produced some mileage in the Press.
-Some editors valued their freedom more than others, those who could produce fair reporting and were also minded to report some of the anti establishment banter enjoyed in the coffee-houses of Dublin.
+Some editors valued their freedom more than others, and there were those who could produce fair reporting and were also minded to report some of the anti establishment banter enjoyed in the coffee-houses of Dublin.
 The tone of the accompanying article is not typical, but not infrequent, neither as a swipe at the ineptitude of the Crown, or at wasting valuable taxpayers’ money.
 The tax-payers referred to in this instance, being merchants.
 It is interesting that the coffee-house notice-letter refers to captain ‘B-gh’, presumed Bligh, which was apparently not the infamous William, but probably Robert, a man of some ability and determination mentioned earlier.

 The Mayflower was auctioned and sold for 510 guineas at Dublin a short time afterwards, and the proceeds distributed among the capturing crew of HM ship Aurora.
 There was a suggestion that it may also have been shared with two others.
 These would have been R.R.
-Bligh and crew of the Nemesis and James Wilson of the Revenue cruiser Langrishe, who lent a hand and moved in his pinnace through Dalkey Sound in pursuit of the Mayflower.*
+Bligh and crew of the Nemesis and James Wilson of the Revenue cruiser Langrishe, who lent a hand when he moved in his pinnace through Dalkey Sound in pursuit of the Mayflower.*